Summary

 Sugar Glider | Petaurus breviceps (with video)

-- They are very social animals.
-They prefer to live in prominent families of five or more individuals.
+• They are very social animals.
+They prefer living in prominent families of five or more.

 Lesser Tenrec Hedgehog | Echinops telfairi (with video)

-- To protect themselves from predators, they may roll into a ball or burrow into the ground to escape view.
+• To protect themselves from predators, they may roll into a ball or burrow into the ground to avoid being seen.

 Reptiles & Amphibians (Only At Maplewood)